kbc10/arl-parks-reservations/README.md

         -  [load_parks_res_gcs.py](./mage/arl-parks-reservations-mage/data_loaders/load_parks_res_gcs.py) loads the data from the parquet file in the bucket.
         -  [transformer_clean_column_names.py](./mage/arl-parks-reservations-mage/transformers/transformer_clean_column_names.py) cleans the column names by lowercasing capital letters and inserting underscores between words.
-        -  [export_to_bq.sql](./mage/arl-parks-reservations-mage/data_exporters/export_to_bq.sql) exports the cleaned data to a new table in our dataset in BigQuery.
+        -  [export_to_bq.sql](./mage/arl-parks-reservations-mage/data_exporters/export_to_bq.sql) exports the cleaned data to a new table in our dataset (provisioned with Terraform) in BigQuery.

 * dbt models: